bxparks/rpn83p/docs/USER_GUIDE.md

 **Complex Numbers**

-The following keys are related to complex numbers and are explained in more detail in the [Complex Numbers](#complex-numbers) section below:
+The entry and rendering of complex numbers are explained in more detail in the [Complex Numbers](#complex-numbers) section below:

-- `2ND LINK`: convert `X` and `Y` into a complex number in `X`, or the reverse
-- `2ND ANGLE`: enter a complex number in polar degree form
-- `2ND ANGLE` `2ND ANGLE`: enter a complex number polar radian form
-- `2ND i`: enter a complex number in rectangular form

 **HP-42S and HP-48/49/50 Compatibility**